-a.
 Challenges and objections on matters conducted by the Elections Committee by any member in good standing must be submitted in writing, with a statement of supporting reasons and facts, to the Elections Committee within five (5) days of the action taken by the Elections Committee for which the challenge or objection is being made.
 The Elections Committee shall issue its written opinion regarding the challenge or objection no later than five (5) days after receipt of such objections.
+The Council of Representatives shall have the authority to overrule the opinion and decision of the Elections Committee.

+For elections with paper ballots, a recount can be initiated provided that the Elections Committee receives a petition signed by a minimum of five CCFT members in good standing.
+For elections conducted online, any CCFT member in good standing can request that the official electronic record of the election be reviewed by the Council of Representatives.

-The Council of Representatives shall have the authority to overrule the opinion and decision of the Elections Committee.Challenges and objections to the elections conducted by the Council of Representatives by any member in good standing must be submitted in writing, with a statement of supporting reasons and facts, to the Council of Representatives Chairperson(s) within five (5) days of the election.
+Challenges and objections to the elections conducted by the Council of Representatives by any member in good standing must be submitted in writing, with a statement of supporting reasons and facts, to the Council of Representatives Chairperson(s) within five (5) days of the election.
 The Council of Representatives shall issue its written opinion regarding the objections no later than ten (10) days after receipt of such objections.
 The Executive Board shall have the authority to overrule the decision of a challenge of an election conducted by the Council of Representatives by a 2/3 (two-thirds) majority of the Executive Board members.

 Section 8.
 Maintenance of Election Materials